Assignment Writer

 Standard 10 Care Certificate Answers

-This page contains exemplary answers to all the questions in the workbook for care certificate standard 10 answers.
+This page contains exemplary answers to all the questions in the workbook for Care Certificate Standard 10.
 You may recall the previous standard answers in the links below:

 Activity 10.1a and 10.1 b Describe the term Safeguarding Adults and also explain your responsibility when it comes to this.

-Safeguarding adults means protecting other people especially adults from harm, abuse and neglect and reducing the likelihood of it occurring.
+Safeguarding adults means protecting other people, especially adults, from harm, abuse and neglect and reducing the likelihood of it occurring.
 My role and responsibilities at work should promote the rights and choices of the individuals.
-If I am suspicious of any abuse, then I will repost it to my manager.
+If I am suspicious of any abuse, then I will report it to my manager.

 Type of Abuse